 As much as one third of all cancers may be related to what we eat and drink.
 Follow the guidelines listed in Canada’s Food Guide.
-You will benefit from eating vegetables and fruit at all meals and as snacks.
-Make at least half of your daily grain products whole grain such as barley, brown rice, and oats.
-Limit foods and beverages high in calories, fat, and sugar.
+Eat plenty of vegetables and fruit, whole grain foods, and protein foods.
+Choose protein foods that come from plants more often.
+Make water your drink of choice.
+Limit highly processed foods and beverages - have these less often and in smaller amounts.

 Limit alcohol use.